Changelog

 Fixes

-Server.new_session() no longer races its own hydration query (#625)
+Server.new_session() no longer races its own initialization query (#625)

 new_session() now parses all required session fields from the tmux new-session -P output instead of creating the session and then immediately querying list-sessions.
 That removes a race that could raise TmuxObjectDoesNotExist in PyInstaller, Python 3.13+, Docker, and other slower-startup environments.
 Fixes #624.
 Thanks @neubig.